 On January 19, 2006, the Company agreed to lease space to serve as the new headquarters for Company's London-based operations.
-The new location will be governed by a 15-year lease with an option to extend for an additional 10 years.
-The Company will consolidate its four London-based offices into one, new location.
-The Company continues to occupy its existing leased office space until the new facility is ready for occupancy in the summer of 2006.
-As a result, incremental expenses primarily representing a significant short-term redundancy of leased office space will be incurred.
-Incremental expenses from this action were \$0.3 million during the second quarter of fiscal 2006.
+The new location is governed by a 15-year lease with an option to extend for an additional 10 years.
+The Company consolidated its four London-based offices into one, new location.
+The Company continued to occupy its existing leased office space until the new facility was ready for occupancy on June 19, 2006.
+As a result, incremental expenses primarily representing a significant short-term redundancy of leased office space was incurred.
+Incremental expenses from this action were \$1.0 million and \$1.3 million for the three and nine months ended May 31, 2006.

-At February 28, 2006, the Company's lease commitments for office space provide for the following future minimum rental payments under non-cancelable operating leases with remaining terms in excess of one year (in thousands):
+At May 31, 2006, the Company's lease commitments for office space provide for the following future minimum rental payments under non-cancelable operating leases with remaining terms in excess of one year (in thousands):